 Response from the European Commission on 14/02/2023 : click here

-Question for written answer to the Commission (E-000372/2023) on the inclusion of more people who are sensitive to animal welfare considerations in committees monitoring animal testing, by Annika Bruna (ID), Eric Minardi (ID), Ivan Vilibor Sincic (NI), Elzbieta Kruk (ECR), Aurelia Beigneux (ID), 7 February 2023
+Question for written answer to the Commission (E-000372/2023) on the inclusion of more animal welfare representatives on committees that monitor animal testing, by Annika Bruna (ID), Eric Minardi (ID), Ivan Vilibor Sincic (NI), Elzbieta Kruk (ECR), Aurelia Beigneux (ID), 7 February 2023

 Response from the European Commission on 24/03/2023 : click here